Apply for a License (Under 18) in Tennessee

 When you're 16 years old and have held a valid learner permit for 180 days, you can graduate to a Tennessee intermediate restricted driver license.
 You'll need to make a road test appointment.
 When you arrive for the skills test, have with you:

-- A completed Certification of 50 Hours Behind the Wheel Experience form (SF-1256).
-It must be signed by your parent or guardian.
+- A completed Certification of 50 Hours Behind the Wheel Experience form (SF-1256) signed by your parent or guardian.

-- A financial responsibility form signed by your parent or guardian.
+- A financial responsibility form, also signed by your parent or guardian.

-- Proof of enrollment in school, confirming good attendance and progress (signed and dated within 30 days prior).
+- Proof of enrollment in school, confirming good attendance and progress (signed and dated 30 days prior) IF you applying with an out-of-state permit or driver's license.

 - Proof of car registration and auto insurance for your road test vehicle.